reticent-roklimber/atlas/README.md

 For those who are learning and want to discover a bit more about the capabilities of Plotly [Dash](https://dash.plotly.com/introduction) and Python through this project, welcome.
 I've added notes in this readme file *especially* for you.
 For developers who may wish to contribute and enhance my shabby codebase, also, welcome.
 This is my first open-source project and I don't know how it works or if anyone wants to help.
 I've provided lots of technical detail on how the site works in the sections below.
 I've also provided a backlog of things I'd like to improve.

 Please note this is a self-funded experiment with no seed funding.
 I've purchased the worldatlas.org domain out of my own savings and I personally pay for all the cloud infrastructure (virtual machines, hosting, etc).
 I'd really love some help to try to turn this prototype into something real; something that could become a learning center for all ages.
+(Pull requests are welcomed with open arms :rainbow:)

-I hope you find something useful here.
+I hope you find something useful here :heart:

 Dan Baker

-P.S.
-Pull requests are welcomed with open arms :heart:

 # Quick Start